CARES Tobacco Treatment Program

 The Markey CARES Tobacco Treatment Program team includes many researchers and clinicians at Markey:

-- Jessica L. Burris, PhD, Assistant Professor of Psychology
+- Jessica L. Burris, PhD, Assistant Professor of Psychology and Director of the Behavioral & Community-Based Shared Resource Facility

 - Audrey Darville, PhD, APRN, CTTS, FAANP, Associate Professor of Nursing and Certified Tobacco Treatment Specialist